 We’re here to help you have successful and positive experience.
 We have workshops to get you started with a project, help you with the experimentation and data process, and help you get ready for the judging process.
 Scientists and engineers from the professional fields as well as past award winners are available to mentor and answer your questions.

-A science fair project is ultimately not about building a volcano or making a robot.
+A STEM fair project is ultimately not about building a volcano or making a robot.
 It’s about experimentation, creativity and discovery.
 Students pull from many disciplines to complete an open-ended project.
 In the end, they not only get a sense of pride in their work, but also can earn awards, scholarships, and trips.
 Students use all the skills they have learned to put together a project.
 Writing, mathematics, speaking, art, logic, and critical thinking all play roles in the completion of a project.
 A science, engineering, or computer science project is a portfolio of student skills.

 If you have any questions, please contact us!!
 We are here to help and in some cases point your child in the directions to get project help.